Harlem Meer: Second reconstruction (1990-1993)

-Harlem Meer Center
+Davis Center

-In 2018, the Central Park Conservancy announced a $150 million project to remove the Lasker Rink and replace it with a new facility to be named Harlem Meer Center.
-The new facility is scheduled to be completed in 2024.
-As part of the plan, the existing facility at the southwest end of the rink was demolished to be replaced by a new structure at the southeast side, between the rink and East Drive, built partly underground.
-A new rink and pool will be built on the site of the old one, but will be smaller on its southeast–northwest axis, allowing the stream feeding into the Meer to flow visibly above ground for the first time since it was buried in a conduit when the Lasker Rink was built.
+In 2018, the Central Park Conservancy announced that it planned to remove the Lasker Rink and replace it with a new facility at a cost of $150 million.
+The new facility was approved by the Public Design Commission on March 30, 2020, and initially scheduled to be completed in 2024.
+As part of the plan, the existing facility at the southwest end of the rink was demolished and replaced by a new structure at the southeast side, between the rink and East Drive, built partly underground.
+A new rink and pool were built on the site of the old one, smaller on its southeast–northwest axis, allowing the stream feeding into the Meer to flow visibly above ground for the first time since it was buried in a conduit when the Lasker Rink was built.

+In November 2024, the Conservancy announced that the new facility would be known as the Davis Center.
+The center was completed on April 26, 2025.

 Wildlife

 Catch-and-release fishing along the Meer's banks is a favorite activity for some park visitors.
 Besides the usual yellow perch and crappie, anglers have reported catches of the predatory Asian northern snakehead, Channa argus, a notoriously invasive species.

 An island in the southwest corner of the Meer provides a retreat for waterfowl, particularly black-crowned night herons.

 The Meer has a resident population of muskrats.